ahmedessam235/Ecommercesite/README.txt

 Implementation notes :

-	1 - product images required URL to show the item "online link for the image address"
+	1 - product images required URL to show the item "online link for the image address" 2 - to add products,subcategoires or categories the only way is to update the local  database in the development mode only using pgadmin (Postgresql DB admin)

 unimplemented features: